theQRL/web3.js/docs/docs/guides/advanced/web3_tree_shaking_support_guide/index.md

 4. Use the specific packages which you need,

-    For example, if you need `web.eth`:
+    For example, if you need `web.zond`:

 ```ts
 import Web3Zond from '@theqrl/web3-zond';